anga/extend_at/README.markdown

 # Extend at

-This gem allows you to extend the columns from your model without migrations, you can, i.e., develop your own content types, like in Drupal
+This gem allows you to extend models without migrations: This way you can, i.e., develop your own content types, like in Drupal.

 ## Installation